 COUPLES & RELATIONSHIP THERAPY

-Healthy intimacy is when you allow people to know you to whatever level works for the relationship, but at the same time you can maintain a respectful sense of self; i.e. you don’t lose yourself or betray your values as a result of letting someone close.
+Healthy intimacy is when you allow people to know you truthfully, whilst maintaining a respectful sense of yourself so you don’t betray your own values or lose yourself as a result of letting someone close.

 Many relationship problems stem from issues around intimacy and your experience of feeling vulnerable and not in control.
 They can show up as rows, increasing levels of resentment, feelings of being misunderstood or of being taken for granted, coercion and patterns of withdrawal.

 With couples and relationship therapy at Charter we look at relationship difficulties through two simple perspectives at the same time.
-The first is to explore how you treat and feel about yourself.
-This will be implicit in how you allow others to treat you.
+The first is to explore how you treat and feel about yourself as this will influence how you allow others to treat you.
 Having a better understanding of your relationship with yourself and learning how to better take care of your own needs will set you up to have a more satisfying relationship with someone else.
 The second perspective is to explore the level of respect and the effectiveness of your communication with one another.

-Relationships can be made or broken by these two crucial dimensions of intimacy – communication and respect – and almost always, where there are relationship difficulties, there are problems around ineffective communication, which is often fuelled by poor self-esteem.
-This can be fuelled by childhood experience and sometimes manifests as infidelity or a betrayal of trust, as inequality in the relationship or as an extreme form of control.
-Usually, once we have supported you to communicate more effectively and with better self-esteem, you will find that these issues can often be more easily and calmly resolved.
+Relationships can be made or broken by these two crucial dimensions of intimacy – communication and (self) respect – and almost always, where there are relationship difficulties, there are problems around ineffective communication, usually fuelled by poor self-esteem.
+This often evolves out of childhood experience and sometimes manifests as infidelity or a betrayal of trust, as inequality in the relationship or as an extreme form of control.
+Usually, once we have supported you to communicate more effectively and with better self-esteem, you will find that these issues can be more easily and calmly resolved.

 Whether your difficulty in relationship is with a partner or a sibling, whether it’s a parent/child conflict or trouble in the step-family, whether you have fallen out with a friend, or are struggling with a work colleague, you can do something about it.
-Both parties don’t always have to attend for therapy to work, as it only takes one person to change the dance, but it does help.
+Although its best to work with all those involved, its not always necessary : after all, it only takes one person to change a dance.